7.2 Administration and governance

 The Government of Flanders consists of 9 ministers, who are in office for a 5-year term.
 Minister Wouter Beke (Christian Democratic Party) is since 2 October 2019 the new Flemish Minister for Welfare, Public Health and Family (from 2019 until 2024).

 Flemish Ministry of Welfare, Public Health and Family

 The Ministry of Welfare, Public Health and Family ensures the administrative follow-up of the Policy Plan on Welfare, Public Health and Family.
 It is responsible for the preparation, implementation and evaluation of the policy domain and consists of the Department Welfare, Public Health and Family, the Agency Care and Health, the Agency for Youth Welfare, the Agency Child and Family and the Flemish Agency for Disabled Children.
 Its aim is to help build the Flemish Government’s policy, which organises responsive care in an effective manner, together with the agencies and partners in the field.

 Within the Ministry of Welfare, Public Health and Family, the Flemish Agency for Youth Welfare provides guidance to young people.

-The Youth Welfare Agency helps youth who are in difficult living conditions.
+Within the Ministry of Welfare, Public Health and Family, The Flemish Agency for Youth Welfare provides guidance to young people.
+It helps youth who are in difficult living conditions.
 Together with all the partners in the special youth care sector, the Youth Welfare Agency provides assistance to children and young people in problematic living conditions in order to maximize their chances of personal development.
 The Youth Welfare Agency coordinates prevention policy and provides assistance to minors through committees for special youth care, social services, and legal assistance and arbitration committees.